Admission to the Navy Museum

 5.2 Parents or teachers and other supervisors are responsible and accountable, at all times, for the behaviour of the minors, individuals or groups in their care;

-5.3 Any pictures or videos taken at the Dutch Navy Museum may not be used for commercial purposes without the express prior written consent of the Dutch Navy Museum, in which case the appropriate rates list applies.
+5.3 Any pictures or videos taken at the Navy Museum may not be used for commercial purposes without the express prior written consent of the Navy Museum, in which case the appropriate rates list applies.

-6.1 The following circumstances will never lead to any obligation on the part of the Dutch Navy Museum to refund paid fees or other damages to the Visitor:
+6.1 The following circumstances will never lead to any obligation on the part of the Navy Museum to refund paid fees or other damages to the Visitor:

 a. objects from the Museum’s permanent collection that are not on display;

-b. the partial closure of the Dutch Navy Museum, including but not limited to partial closures resulting from the construction or dismantling of exhibitions;
+b. the partial closure of the Navy Museum, including but not limited to partial closures resulting from the construction or dismantling of exhibitions;

 c. nuisance or inconvenience caused by other visitors, including, but not limited to, noise nuisance, inappropriate behaviour (including wilful damage), theft;